Cyber-Chic/poetry-through-play/README.md

 ### 🛡️ TECHNICAL PROVENANCE

+**Creative Architecture**
-*   **Creative Architecture:** Curated by **The Archivist** in collaboration with AI on Google Search, powered by the Gemini family of models.
+Curated by **The Archivist** in collaboration with AI on Google Search, powered by the [Gemini family of models](https://deepmind.google) & Inspired by experiences within virtual social environments such as Idol Party 2.

+**Identity Profile**
-*   **Identity Profile:** The MooreSignal unit is an original digital manifestation based on the Archivist’s personal identity and real-world likeness.
-The character styling is a custom recalibration designed to serve as a spokesperson for the Archivist’s internal monologue.
+The `MooreSignal` unit is an original digital manifestation based on the Archivist’s personal identity.
+The character styling is a custom **ASCII recalibration** designed to serve as a spokesperson for internal monologue and poetic expression.

+**Environment Disclosure**
-*   **Environment Disclosure:** Virtual performances and atmospheric captures take place within the Idol Party 2 engine, which serves as a digital stage for this inquiry.
+These archival logs and atmospheric reflections are inspired by personal experiences within virtual social landscapes, which serves as a digital backdrop for this inquiry.

+> [!IMPORTANT]
+> **Safe Harbor & Intellectual Property**
-*   **Intellectual Property & Safe Harbor:** All poetic works, ASCII recalibrations, and archival logs are the original intellectual property of **The Archivist**.
-The base assets are the property of their respective owners; this project is an independent creative work and does not claim ownership of the underlying software or its commercial assets.
+> This project is a non-commercial, independent literary and artistic work.
+All poetic works, ASCII recalibrations, and archival logs are the original intellectual property of **The Archivist**.
+References to external virtual environments are for contextual and narrative purposes only.
+This project does not use, distribute, or claim ownership of any game assets, software code, or proprietary trademarks belonging to third-party developers.

 ---